What is a pharmacy benefit manager (PBM)?

 Traditional, misaligned PBM models have significant pain points for employers:

-• Market concentration: The three largest PBMs control over 80% of the market, reducing competition
+• Market concentration: The three largest PBMs control over 80% of the market, reducing competition, according to the FTC.

 Choosing a trusted PBM partner.